 - By enabling speech devices, if compatible, to connect to the microphone input and be amplified through the wall or ceiling speakers

 Accessories can enhance your SMART Board interactive whiteboard and help make your learning environment more inclusive.

 - The SMART Height-Adjustable Wall Mount ensures that students in wheelchairs or with other assistive devices can still interact with content on the SMART Board interactive whiteboard

 - USB extenders can be used to plug in assistive devices, such as joysticks or tablets, so students of differing abilities can interact with lessons on the SMART Board interactive whiteboard

 - A wireless connection can reduce or eliminate cable connections between the interactive whiteboard, classroom computer and students' assistive devices

-SMART Notebook Maths Tools helps students with additional learning needs.
+SMART Notebook Math Tools helps students with special needs.

-- Learn maths concepts in a variety of ways with lessons that can be enhanced to meet various learning styles
+- Learn math concepts in a variety of ways with lessons that can be enhanced to meet various learning styles

 - Learn by seeing or doing – teachers can show a single concept using symbols, numbers or visuals